 “It’s not so simple where warlocks are concerned,” Bates replied.
 “Morally, you might have an argument, but it would hurt us politically if we don’t take some responsibility for stopping them.
 If the warlocks have evaded capture, we will be pressured to send enforcers to hunt them down.”

 “Pressure us?”
 Zeke said.
 “Enforcing the proper use of magic as decreed by the council is what we want to do, anyway.”

 Commander Bates let out a small laugh.
 “Yes, but that has never stopped an official from fulfilling their innate desire to tell someone else what to do.”

-With an effort, Zeke shut the door on the part of his mind screaming at him that this was not the future he wanted.
-He reached for the pen and signed the agreement.
+With effort, Zeke shut the door on the part of his mind screaming at him that this was not the future he wanted; he reached for the pen and signed the agreement.
 Bates beamed.
-Zeke clasped hands with the commander, exchanged parting pleasantries, and took his leave.
+Then, Zeke clasped hands with the commander, exchanged parting pleasantries, and took his leave.

-Alas, despite his efforts, his optimism was short-lived.
-Zeke knew that it was stubborn of him, but he couldn’t help it.
-His mood seemed to synchronize with his altitude, spiralling down with each step he took.
+Alas, despite his efforts, his optimism was shortlived.
+Zeke knew that it was stubborn of him, but he couldn’t help it; his mood seemed to synchronize with his altitude, spiralling downward with each step he took.
 By the time he reached the ground floor, he was gritting his teeth.

 Snatching the silver ring from his pocket, Zeke brought it up and thrust it at the occult door.
-The runes on the door flared and then promptly dimmed as it swung open.
-He stepped through and descended the steps, feet barely touching them as he went.
-The staircase terminated onto the first level, below, and he stepped out into the dim and musty corridor, heading back to the third chamber on the left.
+The runes on the door flared, then promptly dimmed as it swung open.
+He stepped through and descended the steps, his feet barely touching them as he went.
+The staircase terminated on the first level, below, and he stepped out into the dim and musty corridor, heading back to the third chamber on the left.